 Endorsed National Forest Certification Systems

-PEFC-endorsed national forest certification system seeking to obtain international endorsement by PEFC have been independently assessed and found to be in compliance with PEFC’s Sustainability Benchmark.
-All documentation related to the assessment, including the evaluation report, input received during the global public consultation, and comments by the Panel of Experts are publicly available.
+PEFC-endorsed national forest certification systems seeking to obtain international endorsement by PEFC have been independently assessed and found to be in compliance with PEFC’s Sustainability Benchmark.
+All documentation related to the assessment, including the evaluation report, are publicly available.

 To display information about an endorsed national certification system, please select a country from the list below:

 PEFC US is made up of two certification programmemes: The Sustainable Forestry Initiative® Inc. (SFI) and the American Tree Farm System® (ATFS), together they make up 110 million hectares (ha) of certified lands across North America.
 PEFC US is also unique in that its certified lands actually expand across two countries: the United States (34 million ha) and Canada (75.8 million ha).

 The SFI and ATFS programmes reflect the different forest ownership patterns in North America.
 The SFI programme addresses large public land and medium to large private forest landowners in both the United States (24.3 million ha) and Canada (75.8 million ha) while the ATFS programme represents small family forest landowners in the United States (9.7 million ha).
 PEFC first endorsed the SFI standard in 2005 and the ATFS standard in 2008.

 PEFC US programmes work with a variety of organizations (including forest industry, landowners, labour and certification systems) to influence legislation, educate federal, state and provincial agencies, build code development, and facilitate discussions between groups involved with forest certification programmes.

 This work is evident in the increasing number of inclusive procurement policies and legislation in North America.
 SFI and ATFS attend more than 30 tradeshows and conferences each year to promote inclusivity and the benefits of forest certification.

 Certification and Chain of Custody